-Motif-MSA amplifies variant signals to compute population genetic metrics
+Computing population genetic metrics and amplification by motif-MSA

-The conventional species-MSA profile is restricted to the sequence of a single human protein (since the alignment is based on orthologs), hence even with a large catalog of human exonic variants, only a maximum of three human variants can occur for each residue’s codon position (Figure 1b).
+When we focus only on the human species, variant positions in a conventional species-MSA profile are restricted to the sequence of a single human protein (since the alignment is based on orthologs).
+Hence even with a large catalog of human exonic variants, only three variant positions can occur for each codon (Figure 1b).
 As such, the variant signal is extremely tenuous for any meaningful downstream population genetics analyses.
 However, in the TPR motif-MSA, variants are aggregated from all 34-amino-acid TPR motifs within the human genome.
 This accumulation of variants amplifies the signal, thereby facilitating the computation of various population genetic metrics to investigate selective constraints in the protein domains.
 At this juncture, we note that even with amplification, our results were observable only with the ExAC dataset (60,706 exomes), but not when solely with the 1000 Genomes Project Phase 1 data (1000GP; 1,092 whole genomes)8 nor its combination with the Exome Sequencing Project (ESP; 6,500 exomes)10, which total more than 7,500 protein-coding exomes (Figure 2c and Supplementary Table 1).
-The fact that only the largest dataset with more than 60K exomes and 7M SNVs yields interpretable results underscores the importance of amplification and/or still having more genome sequences and rare variants.
+The fact that only the largest dataset with more than 60K exomes and 7M SNVs yields interpretable results underscores the importance of amplification and still having more genome sequences.

-We use the TPR domains as an example to show the results of four evolutionary measures derived from the accumulation of genomic variants on the motif-MSA.
-For inter-species conservation, we use the SIFT score of a non-synonymous SNV, which is directly computed from a species-MSA, such that a lower SIFT score denotes a greater likelihood of an SNV being deleterious (most likely due to high residue conservation).4 Since protein-coding regions are generally under high selective constraints across species, almost all positions of highly functional PPI domains tend to have very low median SIFT scores across the motif.
-In the TPR motif-MSA, the most highly conserved position 20 exemplified this observation (Figure 3a and 3d).
-As a proxy for intra-species conservation within the human population, we compute a population genetic measure used in the 1000 Genomes Project as a result of an influx of rare variants, the rare-to-common-variant ratio (R/C), where an enrichment of rare variants (or depletion of common variants) signifies high conservation over a shorter evolutionary timescale.8–10 We find high rare variant enrichments across the motif-MSA profiles of all classes of RPDs, regardless of residue or positional conservation within the repeat motifs (Figure 3b).
+We use four evolutionary measures derived from the accumulation of genomic variants on the motif-MSA.
+We use the TPR domains as an example to illustrate them.

+* SIFT – For inter-species conservation, we use the SIFT score of a non-synonymous SNV, which is directly computed from a species-MSA, such that a lower SIFT score denotes a greater likelihood of an SNV being deleterious (most likely due to high residue conservation).4 Since protein-coding regions are generally under high selective constraints across species, almost all positions of highly functional PPI domains tend to have very low median SIFT scores across the motif.
+In the TPR motif-MSA, the most highly conserved position 20 exemplified this observation (Figure 3a).

+* R/C – As a proxy for intra-species conservation within the human population, we compute a population genetic measure used in the 1000 Genomes Project, the rare-to-common-variant ratio (R/C), where an enrichment of rare variants (or depletion of common variants) signifies high conservation over a shorter evolutionary timescale.8–10 We find high rare variant enrichments across the motif-MSA profiles of all classes of RPDs, regardless of residue or positional conservation within the repeat motifs (Figure 3b).

-We further compute the NS/S for each position in the motif-MSA profile (Figure 3c).
+* NS/S – We further compute the NS/S for each position in the motif-MSA profile (Figure 3c).
 The use of NS/S has been traditionally useful in the estimation of selection pressures in the protein-coding regions typically at the gene level.21 Here, rather than at the gene level, the accumulation of variants enables NS/S to be calculated at the codon level (Figure 3c).
 We observe that most of the positions in the TPR motif with very low NS/S coincide very well with positions of high sequence conservation in the motif-MSA profile.
-In fact, if we arbitrarily take the top five positions with the lowest NS/S over the human population, four of them are with four of the most conserved positions in the TPR motif-MSA, reinforcing the utility of motif-MSA in picking out functionally important residue positions (Figure 3c).
+In fact, if we arbitrarily take the top five positions with the lowest NS/S over the human population, four of them correspond to four of the most conserved positions in the TPR motif-MSA, reinforcing the utility of motif-MSA in picking out functionally important residue positions (Figure 3c).